microsoft/vscode-cmake-tools/docs/variants.rst

 #.
 All ``settings`` from the chosen options are passed as ``-D`` arguments to
    the CMake process.
 #.
 The ``buildType`` is used for ``CMAKE_BUILD_TYPE``, the ``--config``
-   parameter to the build (For multi-conf generators), and for the CTest ``--config`` flag.
+   flag for the build (For multi-conf generators), and for the CTest ``--config`` flag.
 #.
 If ``linkage`` is ``true``, ``BUILD_SHARED_LIBS`` is set to ``ON``.
 If
    ``linkage`` is ``false``, ``BUILD_SHARED_LIBS`` is set to ``OFF``.
 If not